ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ## Definitions
 Below are the terms you'll encounter when working with Actions.
 They are listed in order of understanding, not alphabetically.

 - Action — Can be created on FusionAuth at **Settings**—**User Actions**.
-An Action is a state or event that can be applied to User in the future.
+An Action is a state or event that can be applied to User.
 It is reusable for many Users in many Applications.
-The actual application of the Action to a specific User is called an Action instance.
-(This is similar to programming, where you have classes (definitions) and objects (instances)).
+Actually applying Action to a specific User is called an Action instance.
+This is similar to programming, where you have classes (Actions) and objects (Action instances).

     At its most simple, an Action is just a name, and an Action instance comprises: one User applying the Action to another User, the time of the Action, and the name of the Action.
 - Actionee — The user on whom Action is taken.